guanjieshen/databricks-notebook-cicd-github-actions/README.md

 # databricks-notebook-cicd-github-actions

-This is a sample project for Databricks showcasing how to leverage DBX with Github Actions.
+This is a template repository for Databricks leveraging [DBX](https://docs.databricks.com/dev-tools/dbx.html with Github Actions to for CI/CD.

+This template supports both a __notebook only__ and __hybrid__ development pattern (importing [file](https://docs.databricks.com/files/workspace-modules.html) based Python modules into notebooks).

+# How to use the repo

 ## CICD pipeline settings